-Sheldon Lynn Neuse was originally signed by Nationals scout Ed Gustafson…attended the University of Oklahoma…was one of the top offensive players in the Big 12 during his three seasons, earning three consecutive unanimous first-team All-Big 12 selections…was one of just 10 players in Big 12 history to be named first-team All-Big 12 three times and just the second player to be unanimously selected three times…was named a Louisville Slugger second team All-American by Collegiate Baseball in 2016...won the Brooks Wallace Award, given to the top shortstop in college baseball…was the 2014 Big 12 Freshman of the Year…on the mound, he went 6-2 with seven saves and a 1.60 ERA in 29 career appearances out of the bullpen.
+Sheldon Lynn Neuse was originally signed by Nationals scout Ed Gustafson…is married, Kadence, and has a child, Sloan…attended the University of Oklahoma…was one of the top offensive players in the Big 12 during his three seasons, earning three consecutive unanimous First-Team All-Big 12 selections… was one of just 10 players in Big 12 history to be named First-Team All-Big 12 three times and just the second player to be unanimously selected three times…was named a Louisville Slugger second team All-American by Collegiate Baseball in 2016...won the Brooks Wallace Award, given to the top shortstop in college baseball…was the 2014 Big 12 Freshman of the Year…on the mound, he went 6-2 with seven saves and a 1.60 ERA in 29 career appearances out of the bullpen.

 Began the season at Triple-A Las Vegas and was batting .317 with 27 home runs and 102 RBI in 126 games when he was selected by Oakland on Aug.
 29…hit .250 with no home runs and seven RBI in 25 games with the A's in his Major League debut…batted .120 with two RBI over his first 11 games, .355 with five RBI over his final 14 contests…hit .304 (7-for-23) against right-handed pitchers compared to .212 (7-for-33) against left-handers…batted .200 with the bases empty, .333 with runners on…had a .333 average in 17 night games, .100 in eight day games…started 13 games at second base and two at third base…did not commit an error in 20 games as a second baseman but had one in five games at third (.938 fielding percentage)…was 0-for-3 with a walk as a pinch hitter…made nine starts batting eighth, six in the nine spot and one hitting seventh… made his big league debut Aug.
 30 at New York (AL) with a start at designated hitter…drew a